 How much do you earn?

 Depends on the card, but many earn 1 point per dollar on most purchases.
 Usually, paid stays at the hotel is a bonus category, which means you earn more points.
 Some hotel cards also have additional bonus categories such as restaurants.
-For example, the Hyatt credit card from Chase earns 3 points per dollar on stays at Hyatt properties; 2 points per dollar on airfare, restaurants, and car rental agencies; and 1 point per dollar on any other purchase.
+For example, the World of Hyatt credit card from Chase earns 4 points per dollar on stays at Hyatt properties; 2 points per dollar on airfare, at restaurants, at car rental agencies, and on gym memberships; and 1 point per dollar on any other purchase.

 Are hotel points transferrable?